 BECKA McFADDEN, Associate Director

-Becka’s directing credits for LegalAliens include The Return (St. James Theatre Studio, Camden Fringe),The Generational Icons Project (RADA Studios), anither Here Nor There (Italian Cultural Institute).
+Becka’s directing credits for LegalAliens include Poker Face (Kings Head Theatre, Voila Festival, European tour), The Return (St. James Theatre Studio, Camden Fringe),The Generational Icons Project (RADA Studios), Neither Here Nor There (Italian Cultural Institute).
 Other directing credits include Feast of Famine (Athens & Nafplio, Greece), The Walthamstow Mysteries (Walthamstow Marshes), Knitting Pattern(Words Over Waltham Forest Festival), Commodity (Theatre Lab Company / Riverside Studios) and The Conversation (Theatre 54, New York).
 Becka is also artistic director of Beautiful Confusion Collective, which is currently in residency at Hornsey Town Hall Arts Centre.
 Performance work with BCC includes BackStories (Alfred ve dvoře, Prague; Vyrsodepsio, Athens; Resolution!
 2015 and Brighton Fringe 2016), Does Becka Speak Czech, Movement/Architecture and things that happened on the street.
 With Jamie Harper of Hobo Theatre, she is co-founder and producer of ImpFest: The Impermanent Festival of Contemporary Performance.d Ne Becka holds a PhD in Theatre & Performance from Goldsmiths, University of London.

 SARA CORSO, language workshops coordinator